-My fifth book, Fabric, will be published on November 11 this year, 2021.
-It’s taken more than five years to write and finish.
-I’m slightly exhausted but really happy.
+My fifth book, Fabric, was published by Profile Books in hardback in November 2021, and in paperback a year later.
+In the US it is published by Pegasus.
+It took more than five years to write and finish.
+By the end I was slightly exhausted but really happy.
 I haven’t yet worked out how many countries I visited, but it includes Papua New Guinea, France, India, China, Scotland, Guatemala, the USA, Norway, Italy and Spain.
-Oh, and Thailand, where I was visiting the library in Bangkok’s wonderful Queen Sirikit Museum of Textiles in the King’s Palace when suddenly everything went quiet and I realised I was the only one there.
-I read rapidly until the end of the day, but then I was sneaked out, running through various back corridors in this labyrinth of royal buildings, and through a tiny door and out into a rainstorm.
+Oh, and Thailand, where I was visiting the library in Bangkok’s wonderful Queen Sirikit Museum of Textiles in the King’s Palace when suddenly everything went quiet and I realised I was the only reader there.
+I read rapidly for the last hour until the end of the day, but then I was sneaked out, running through various back corridors in the labyrinth of public and private royal buildings, and through a tiny door and out into a rainstorm.
 I was told as I ran that other visitors had left early to make space for an unscheduled royal visit, but that I’d looked so settled and intense in my reading about fabrics that they’d let me alone, and just asked somebody to mind me until I was done, and then let me out of a secret gate.

 Colour (in the US, Color) was my first book, published in 2002.
 The first journey, to Chile, was made in 1999 when I was helping friends with a documentary on Pablo Neruda and I just happened to bump, in the metro, into the man whose father had helped bring cochineal to Chile from Peru.
 This isn’t what started the book (that happened when I was eight, in a cathedral in France), but it is the coincidence that kicked me to actually write it rather than talk about it.
 It involved 17 journeys to places like Afghanistan, Iran and Mexico, as well as thousands of hours in libraries around the world.
 My favourite one in memory is the Calcutta library with the fans lazily drifting above, and the smell of old paper and warm grass.
 My favourite one in reality is the British Library.
 My husband says he is glad they close it at night, otherwise I would live there.